linuxfur/iraizo.github.io/_posts/2020-07-05-tf2-classic-linux-server-tutorial.md

 You will give players that IP address to put in their console to connect to.
 E.g. `connect 42.0.13.337`

 ## _How do I get SourceMod?_
 Unfortunately, installing SourceMod+MetaMod to TF2C isn't as simple as drag and dropping the folders like officially supported games are such as traditional TF2 and CSS.
-There are far too many extra steps you need to do when you install SourceMod+MetaMod that it warrants a separate guide for.
-I do intend to write a guide for this in the future.
+There are far too many extra steps you need to do when you install SourceMod+MetaMod that it warrants a separate guide for. ~~I do intend to write a guide for this in the future.~~
+I've written a guide for that!
+You can view it here: https://iraizo.github.io/tf2-classic-sourcemod-setup/

 ## _How do I make my server run automatically?_
 The default init modern distros use, systemd, supports creating service unit files similarily to how we used to create startup shell scripts, just in a more unified format and even some neat features.
 There are many types of configurations for these such as using screen/tmux or even an RCON program.
 But for simplicity we can create a very basic simple unit that spawns the server and nothing more.